 Trout bait is what anglers put on their hooks to catch trout.
 The best trout bait will be something that imitates the natural food found in a trout’s diet.
 There are many trout baits available but the 5 best trout baits are worms, fish eggs, flies, artificial baits, minnows, and live baits.

-There are also methods that I use as a river guide that can make these and other baits more effective, this is something I will discuss below.
+There are also methods that I and other river guides use to make these and other baits more effective, this is something I will discuss below.

 The best trout bait is the one that the trout are willing to eat at that time of year or that time of day and a trout bait that worked yesterday or last month may not be good today.